-Payments for non-specialised commercial office accommodation under the Queensland Government Accommodation Office (QGAO) framework arise from non-lease arrangements with the Department of Energy and Public Works (DEPW), formerly the Department of Housing and Public Works (DHPW), who has substantive substitution rights over the assets used within these schemes.
-Building Services includes office rental payments to DEPW of \$728k (2020 - \$889k) and these are expensed in the periods in which they are incurred.
+^{} Payments for non-specialised commercial office accommodation under the Queensland Government Accommodation Office (QGAO) framework arise from non-lease arrangements with the Department of Energy and Public Works (DEPW), who has substantive substitution rights over the assets used within these schemes.
+Building Services includes office rental payments to DEPW of \$757k (2021 - \$728k) and these are expensed in the periods in which they are incurred.